SotirisEmmanouil/Page-Replacement-Algorithms/README.md

   <li>Optimal</li>
   </ul>

- They are all implemented in their respective functions.
+ They are all implemented in their own respective functions.
 The functions take in a page reference string as a paremeter and then compute the number of page faults for each algorithm.
+A side by side comparison is printed comaparing the page faults between all algorithms

 ## Delivarables: